rocksoncodes/rocksoncodes/README.md

 ## How I Deliver Value

-**I ask the hard questions early.** Before writing a single line of code, I want to understand the actual problem not just the feature request.
-That's how we avoid spending two weeks building the wrong thing really well.

 **I ship what works, not what's impressive.** I'm not going to introduce a framework because it's trendy.
 If a straightforward solution gets you to your goal faster, that's the one we go with.
-The goal is your business moving forward, not my portfolio looking interesting.
+The goal is your business moving forward not my portfolio looking interesting.

 **I write code your team can live with.** Clean, maintainable code isn't a nice-to-have it's cheaper in the long run.
 Less time firefighting means